gerbera/gerbera/doc/config-clients.rst

     * Optional
     * Default: empty

     This allows to select clients by IP address.
+Allowed values are ip addresses (v4 or v6) which can be followed by ``/pref`` where pref is any allowed prefix length for the protocol.

     ::